BeZide93/BGMPS2Tool/README.md

 - WAV `id3` metadata with `TXXX` tags named `LoopStart` and `LoopEnd`

 The loop values must be stored as sample positions.

+## How to Input Loops

+Full Loop:

+WAV must have LoopStart and LoopEnd tags

+LoopStart must be equal to 0

+LoopEnd must be equal to the last sample of the WAV.

+Custom Loop:

+WAV must have LoopStart and LoopEnd tags

+LoopEnd must be equal to the last sample of the WAV.

+No Loop:

+WAV must not have LoopStart and LoopEnd tags.

 ## Quick Start